Data Pool

 file is required for correct citation of the dataset when used by other HPC users.

-This is a good place for pool authors to place the bibliographic information for the associated paper/s, thesis, or data set citation, as some jounrals like Nature provide.
+This is a good place for pool authors to place the bibliographic information for the associated paper/s, thesis, or data set citation, as some journals like Nature provide.

-This is for all things that would have to be sited if the whole data pool is used.
+This is for all things that would have to be cited if the whole data pool is used.

 If some data requires only a subset of the citations, that would be a good thing to mention in the documentation (either the README.md

-or some other way in under the data/
+or some other way in under the content/

 directory).